kshannon/cogs9/content/_index.md

 Finally, office hours are a great place to personally interact.
 We are interested in your goals, career endeavors, and what you want to gain from Cogs 9.
 Remember, office hours are not only for class material, but also discussing the field of DataSci, Machine Learning and analytics.
 It's a rapidly changing field and there is always a lot to discuss.

 ### Course Assignments & Topics
 This class is a survey course intended to get you all excited about becoming data scientists!
 Data are everywhere and they’re being used in tried-and-true, new, awesome, and creative ways.
 This course will introduce you to topics in data science, discuss what it means to be a data scientist, and get you on your way to thinking like a data scientist.
-To see what topics will be introduced in this course, see the calendar on Canvas.
+To see what topics will be introduced in this course, see the calendar (dates and lecture topics subject to change) on Canvas.

 #### Assignments
-There are four group assignments.
-Groups typically consist of 3-5 people.
+Assignment groups typically consist of 3-5 people.
 Through Canvas we will randomly assign groups during the first few days of class.
 Because students may drop or join late, we may need to add or remove students from groups within the first week.
 We appreciate your flexibility and will take these circumstances into account when grading the first assignment.

+- Four group assignments submitted through Gradescope
+- Submit as a PDF from the Google Doc template link provided on Canvas
+- One submission per group
+- Your team may resubmit as many times as you like before the deadline
+- Late assignments have 10 points deducted within the first 24 hours, an additional 10 points after that
+- No late assignments accepted after 48 hours

 Assignments will focus on applying the concepts covered in lecture and readings to ensure you’re on the right track for your final project.
 Your team may resubmit an assignment as many times as you want up until the deadline.

-Assignments are available on Canvas as a template Google Document.
 Your team will make a copy of my template and work on your copy together.
 Make sure to read all the instructions.
-Your team will then make only one submission on Gradescope.
-Your submission will be a PDF.
-You can save your copy of the Google Doc as a PDF and submit that.
 You will receive feedback along with a grade within three days from submission.
 Feedback from us should be incorporated into subsequent assignments.

-Late assignments earn a max of either 30/40 or 20/40 points (10 points deducted within the first 24 hours, an additional 10 points after that) no late assignments accepted after 48 hours).

 Teamwork is essential to success in real world data science projects.
 We want you to get as much experience working in a team as possible.
 If your team feels members are not contributing equally it is your team's responsibility to reach out to course staff.
 We will intervene and if the student(s) does not begin to contribute equally we reserve the right to grade them separately from the team on all assignments and the final.
 But please first try to resolve any conflicts internally.
 Finally, we understand working remotely is challenging.
 We will take it into consideration when grading and resolving disputes.

 #### Final Project
 The final project is a report on how you would handle a complicated data science project.
 It’s essentially a culmination of the four assignments all tied together in a nice report.

+- One report submitted through Gradescope per group
+- Submit as a PDF from the Google Doc template link provided on Canvas
+- Your team may resubmit as many times as you like before the deadline
+- No late submissions accepted

-Like the assignments, this report will be submitted as a PDF through Gradescope.
-Your team may resubmit as many times as you want up until the deadline.
-It will include all the nitty gritty, whys, and hows of the analysis you have chosen.
+Your final will include all the nitty gritty, whys, and hows of the analysis you have chosen.
 You’ll write about your data science question, find and explain how you would wrangle data that could be used to answer the question, how you would carry out a descriptive analysis, and describe the analysis you would carry out to answer your question of interest.
 You **WON’T** have to actually perform the analysis to answer the question, just write about how you would perform the analysis and what you expect the outcomes will be.
 We will discuss this in more depth in class.

 #### Exam
 The exam will cover the lectures and reading assignments that have been completed.
-Open notes are fine, but you may not work together.
 I will provide a partly completed study guide ~4 days before the exam, and give an exam review session after class (recorded).

 - One multiple choice (40 questions) exam
 - Available for 48 hours
 - You have 2 continuous hours to finish
 - One attempt
+- Open notes, but you must work alone.
 - Taken and submitted through Gradescope

 No late exams are permitted, except for extenuating circumstances.
 Please reach out to staff via email as early as possible if you know something will prevent you from taking the exam on time.

-#### Readings
+#### Readings & Quizzes
 Quizzes cover the reading material assigned, e.g. Quiz 1 only covers material from reading 1 (R1).

 - Five multiple choice (10 questions) quizzes
 - Available for 48 hours
 - You have 1 hour to finish
 - One attempt
+- Open notes, but you must work alone.
 - Taken and submitted through Gradescope

-Quizzes are open notes, but you must work alone.
 Your lowest quiz score will be dropped when calculating your final grade.
 Late reading quizzes will be accepted up to 48 hours, however they will receive a max of 10/20 points, i.e. ½ credit.

 #### Planned Readings:
 - R1: Donoho D, 50 Years of Data Science